Billaferd/QuantumNexus/Designers/Quantum Nexus Card Creation Guidelines.md

 * **Step 2.2: Costing Abilities & Keywords in DB**
     * Designers select abilities (Active, Passive, Triggered) and Keywords for the card.
     * **A Master List of DB Costs for Abilities and Keywords must be developed and maintained by the design team.** This list will assign a DB cost to each defined game effect, considering its impact on action economy, board state, resource manipulation, etc., within the current ruleset.
+The Net DB cost of an ability or keyword, sourced from this Master List (and derived using "Ability Creation Guidelines" (ACG) principles), can be positive, zero, or even negative if its gameplay activation costs are substantial.
+All such values are summed to determine `DB_Spent_On_Abilities`.
+This sum also includes the DB costs of inherent, defining attributes of a card type that are not Attack/Defense stats but still have a DB cost (e.g., a Unit's primary Range, as illustrated in Section XI).
 (Initial placeholder costs for sample abilities are used in the Section XI example).
-    * `DB_Spent_On_Abilities = Sum of DB costs for all chosen abilities and keywords from the Master List`.
+    * `DB_Spent_On_Abilities = Sum of DB costs for all chosen abilities, keywords, and relevant inherent attributes from the Master List`.

 * **Step 2.3: Calculating Total Actual DB Spent & Budget Constraint**
     * `Total_Actual_DB_Spent = DB_Spent_On_Stats + DB_Spent_On_Abilities`.
+    * A Net DB cost for an ability or keyword that is negative (typically due to significant gameplay activation costs providing a DB "rebate" as detailed in the ACG) will correctly reduce the `Total_Actual_DB_Spent`.
     * **Hard Constraint:** `Total_Actual_DB_Spent` **must be less than or equal to** the card's `TDB`.
 Designers must adjust stats, abilities, or the card's classification (DP, rarity, role, which influence TDB) to meet this budget.

 **4. Phase 3: Calculating Final Playable Command Point (CP) Cost**